Debapriya Bhattacharya

 Debapriya Bhattacharya is an economist and public policy analyst from Bangladesh.
 He was the first executive director of Centre for Policy Dialogue in Dhaka.
 He also worked as a senior research fellow at Bangladesh Institute of Development Studies (BIDS).

 Early life

-Bhattacharya's father, Debesh Bhattacharya, was a lawmaker.
-He served as a Supreme Court jurist.
-Bhattacharya's mother, Chitra Bhattacharya, was a member of parliament of the Government of Bangladesh during 1996 to 2001.
+Bhattacharya's father, Debesh Bhattacharya, was a Supreme Court jurist.
+Bhattacharya's mother, Chitra Bhattacharya, was a nominated member of parliament of the government of Bangladesh on a seat reserved for women during 1996 to 2001.
 Bhattacharya attended St Gregory's High School and Dhaka College.
 He earned his MSc and PhD in economics at the Plekhanov Institute of the National Economy, Moscow.